-The residency program didactic coursework is known as the "Resident Teaching Series" (RTS) and is organized into a two-year curriculum encompassing the entire scope of topics tested during the annual in-service examination.
-Take-home examinations are administered following completion of each section to gauge resident understanding and monitor educational progress.
+The residency program didactic coursework is known as the "Resident Teaching Series" (RTS) and is organized into a two-year curriculum, encompassing the entire scope of topics tested during the annual in-service examination.
+Take-home examinations are administered following completion of sections to gauge resident understanding and monitor educational progress.
 The faculty then reviews these exams with the residents to reinforce the material.
 Dedicated blocks of time ranging from 1-3 months are spent focusing on the following areas:

 - The Head and Neck Examination